Cobliteam/kafka-offset-migrate/README.md

   -s SRC_KAFKA, --src-kafka SRC_KAFKA
                         The kafka address list from where get offsets.
   -d DST_KAFKA, --dst-kafka DST_KAFKA
-                        The kafka adresse list to where put ofssets.
+                        The kafka address list to where put offsets.
   -i SRC_ZK, --src-zk SRC_ZK
-                        The zookeeper adresse list from where get ofssets.
+                        The zookeeper address list from where get offsets.
   -o DST_ZK, --dst-zk DST_ZK
-                        The zookeeper adresse list to where put ofssets.
+                        The zookeeper address list to where put offsets.
   -t TOPIC, --topic TOPIC
                         Topic that owns the data.
   -g GROUP, --group GROUP